Central Africa Bushmeat Research Into Policy (CA-BRIP) Network

 The need

-Unsustainable bushmeat hunting is a key threat to biodiversity and food security in Central Africa, and the regional capacity to develop effective policies and practices for sustainable wildlife management is lacking.
+Unsustainable hunting for bushmeat is a key threat to biodiversity and food security in Central Africa.
+While evidence bases and decision-support tools exist that can be used to develop effective policies and practices for sustainable wildlife management, regional awareness of and capacity to use these resources is often lacking, with limited cross-country sharing of experiences.

-The governments of Cameroon, Democratic Republic of Congo (DRC) and Gabon are all at different stages of reforming their bushmeat policies, and the Central Africa Bushmeat Research Into Policies (CA-BRIP) network aims to support them on their journey to develop sustainable, equitable, and safe bushmeat systems across the region.
+The governments of Cameroon, Democratic Republic of the Congo (DRC) and Gabon are all at different stages of reforming their bushmeat policies, and the Central Africa Bushmeat Research Into Policy (CA-BRIP) network aims to support them on their journey to develop sustainable, equitable, and safe bushmeat systems across the region.

 Duration